AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    |imageCFCreateFinal|

  2.13.
-Once the stack creation completes, click on the `Outputs` tab.
+Once the stack creation completes (Status change to `CREATE_COMPLETE`), click on the `Outputs` tab.
 The values displayed will be needed when configuring primary access account in Aviatrix.

    |imageCFComplete|